prakaa/phd_thesis/source/10_lit_review.md

 where $H$ is the inertia constant of the synchronous area ($H=\sum_{g} H_g$, where $H_g = \frac{J_g(2\pi f)^2}{2S_g}$), $f$ is the AC frequency, $\frac{df}{dt}$ is the rate of change of frequency or RoCoF, $S_{g,total}$ is the total apparent power of synchronous generators, and $P_{gen}$ and $P_{load}$ are the system's total power supply and total power demand (including losses), respectively.

-[@eq:swing_area] also shows that a power system's AC frequency is an indicator of active power balance [@bagginiHandbookPowerQuality2008].
+[@eq:swing_area] shows that a power system's AC frequency is an indicator of active power balance [@bagginiHandbookPowerQuality2008].
 Insufficient generation will lead to a *decrease* in system frequency (i.e. negative RoCoF) and oversupply will lead to an *increase* in system frequency (i.e. positive RoCoF).

 ##### The consequences of frequency deviations